chrisdev/wagtail-cookiecutter-foundation/README.rst

 Up and Running for Development
 -------------------------------

-Before you start ensure that you've installed the following.
+Before you start ensure that you've installed and got the following working.

     * pip
     * virtualenv/pyvenv/virtualenvwrapper